Parenting Time, Visitation, and Custody

 *Although if the child spends a significant amount of time on separate days with a parent, but doesn’t stay overnight – another method can be used instead.
 (Minnesota Statutes, Chapter 518.175, Subdivision 1, Paragraph G).

 A parenting time order is a legal and binding document that maps out the amount of time each parent gets to spend with the child.
 It’s typically included in a custody or divorce order.

 If parents agree on a parenting time schedule, it can be incorporated into this order.

 Who Can Get Parenting Time?

-- The biological parent of the child, but were not married to the other parent when the child was born*;
+- A biological father of the child who was not married to the other parent when the child was born*

-- A parent who is legally separating from the child’s other parent, and the child was born during the marriage; or
+- A parent who is divorcing or legally separating from the child’s other parent, and the child was born during the marriage; or

 When To Get an Order

 Original parenting time orders are typically part of a custody or divorce action.

 However, if a parenting time order has already been established a parent may motion for a modification of parenting time.
 This is a separate process with its own different set of rules.